-Some people say that bread is harmful – just excess carbohydrates.
+Some people say that bread is bad – just excess carbohydrates.

-Others have decided that bread is the root cause of all their misfortunes.
+Others have made up their minds that bread is the root cause of all their unhappiness.

-Others are convinced that under no circumstances should warm bread be eaten directly from the oven.
+Still others are convinced that warm bread should never be eaten directly from the oven.

 Where is the truth?

-And why does this question arise at all about bread, and about so much rubbish that the store chain offers – no?
+And why does this question arise at all about bread, but not about so much junk that the store chain offers?

 There are several possible reasons.

 This could be the subject of a separate post, but there is really no convincing scientific research proving the benefits of such restrictions for a healthy person.
 On the contrary – in the long term, any restrictions in any of the nutrients harm health.

 The World Health Organization recommends that the share of sugar in our diet be less than 5% of the total caloric content of food.
 This corresponds to approximately no more than 5-6 teaspoons of sugar per day.
 That is, sugar is strictly controlled.

 As for carbohydrates in general, they should be about 40% of the calories for the day, and for people who are actively training, they can be even more – 45%, sometimes up to 50-60% of the daily energy.
 Apparently bread can be eaten.